Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image29.png)

-QCDI is all about **ease of use**.
+Qlik Cloud Data Integration is all about **ease of use**.
 The interface is point-and-click, drag-and-drop.
 To configure your task, we need to select a source endpoint (SAP Application) and a target endpoint (Kafka).
 You can either drag the "SAP Application Source" endpoint from the box on the left of the screen and drop it into the circle that says Drop source endpoint here, or you can click on the arrow that appears just to the right of the endpoint when you highlight it.

 ![ ](/static/qlik-images/image30.png)
 Repeat the same process for the Kafka Target endpoint.
 Your screen should now look like this:

 ![ ](/static/qlik-images/image31.png)
-Our next step is to select the tables we want to replicate from SAPApplication into Kafka.
+Our next step is to select the tables we want to qlik cloud data integration from SAPApplication into Kafka.
 Click on the "Table Selection\..." button in the top center of your browser.

 ![ ](/static/qlik-images/image32.png)